Alluxio/alluxio/docs/Metrics-System.md

 * Workers: Number of the workers.
 * FilesTotal: Total number of files and directories in the file system.
 * FilesPersisted: Total number of the files persisted.
-* FilesCreated: Total number of files and directories created.
+* PathsCreated: Total number of files and directories created.
 * FilesCompleted: Total number of files completed.
 * FilesReleased: Total number of files released.
-* FilesDeleted: Total number of files and directories deleted.
+* PathsDeleted: Total number of files and directories deleted.
 * FilesPinned: Total number of the files pinned.
-* FilesRenamed: Total number of file and directories renamed.
+* PathsRenamed: Total number of file and directories renamed.
 * DirectoriesCreated: Total number of directories created.
 * PathsMounted: Total number of paths mounted.
 * PathsUnmounted: Total number of paths unmounted.
 * FileInfosGot: Total number of the file infos retrieved.
 * FileBlockInfosGot: Total number of the file block infos retrieved.
-* NewBlockRequestOps: Total number of NewBlockRequest operations.
 * NewBlockRequested: Total number of new blocks requested.
-* CreateFileOps: Total number of the CreateFile operations.
+* CreatePathOps: Total number of the CreatePath operations.
 * CompleteFileOps: Total number of CompleteFile operations.
 * ReleaseFileOps: Total number of ReleaseFile operations
-* DeleteFileOps: Total number of the DeleteFile operations.
+* DeletePathOps: Total number of the DeletePath operations.
 * GetFileInfoOps: Total number of the getClientFileInfo operations.
-* RenameFileOps: Total number of the RenameFile operations.
+* RenamePathOps: Total number of the RenamePath operations.
 * CreateDirectoryOps: Total number of the CreateDirectory operations.
 * MountPathOps: Total number of MountPath operations.
 * UnmountPathOps: Total number of UnmountPath operations.
 * GetFileInfoOps: Total number of GetFileInfo operations.
 * GetFileBlockInfoOps: Total number of GetFileBlockInfo operations
+* NewBlockRequestOps: Total number of NewBlockRequest operations.
 * SetFileStateOps: Total number of the SetFileState operations.

 ### Worker